rolling-scopes-school/aws/aws-developer/05_integration_with_s3/task.md

 ### Task 5.1

-1. Create a new service called `import-service` at the same level as Product Service with a its own AWS CDK Stack.
+1. Create a new service called `import-service` at the same level as Product Service with its own AWS CDK Stack.
 The backend project structure should look like this:

 ```
    backend-repository